|1||vessel capacity: 100L|

 A common example of deburring is smoothening a sharp corner into a rounded corner in a workpiece.

-This involves brightening a workpiece surface to produce a success luster finish.
+This involves brightening a workpiece surface to produce a successful luster finish.

 5. What are the Drag Finishing Machine beneficial for?

-A lot of direct benefits comes along with the usage of a Drag Finishing Machines.
+A lot of direct benefits come along with the usage of Drag Finishing Machines.

 Prominent among them are: